Economics (ECON) 401

 View previous revision

 ECON 401 is not available for challenge.

 At a very general level, economic globalization refers to the integration of world markets and production.
 What are the key driving forces behind globalization?
 Are globalizing markets limiting the power of governments and societies to freely choose their futures?
 How is globalization affecting economic inequality and poverty?
 Who are the winners and losers in the process?
-How are the less developed regions of the world affected?
+How does globalization affect the less-developed regions of the world?
 What is the role of multinational firms?
 What economic policies are appropriate for a country like Canada in the emerging, competitive global economy?
 What economic policies are appropriate for a developing country?
-These are some of the important issues we will examine.
+These are some of the important issues we will examine in this course.

 This course focuses on the economic aspects of globalization but recognizes that political, social, and cultural perspectives are also important.
 In ECON 401, you will examine the theory, evidence, and policies related to globalization.
 As a result, you will develop a critical understanding of globalization issues.

 - Unit 1: The Meaning of Globalization

 - Unit 2: Trade and Globalization

 - Unit 3: Foreign Direct Investment

 - Unit 5: Issues and Challenges Surrounding Globalization